almur001/Riyadh-Compound-Events/README.md

 📄 CSVs of heatwave peaks and metadata

-**3. FINAL_compoundevents-April25.ipynb**
+**3. Complete CE Analysis.ipynb**

 Focus: Integrates temperature and precipitation data to identify compound events defined as:
-"The last major spring rainfall event followed by the first major summer heatwave."
+"The most intense rainfall event of the year followed by the first subsequent heatwave (within the same calendar year)"

 Key Features: